okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/multi-tenancy/index.md

 #### Okta End-User Dashboard

-A dashboard used to access applications and products.
+A dashboard used to access applications and products

 #### Admin console

 A [console](/docs/guides/quickstart/cli/using-console/)
 used to manage user authentication settings and application access.
-Although you can manage users and groups through this UI, it isn't recommended when using okta-dac due to the project's specific naming conventions and unique organizational constraints.
+Although you can manage users and groups through the Admin Console, it isn't recommended when using okta-dac due to the project's specific naming conventions and unique organizational constraints.